karanchahal/papers/object_recognition.md

 Meanwhile, YOLO , SSD providing a new way of doing things.

+Also talk about convolutional bases and how they've evolved, inspiration from NLP solutions.

 Finally newest solution is Retina Net, mask R-CNN.

 Newest verison of Yolo (v3) out.